This guidance is for people who wish to appeal a registration decision made by Social Work England.

 Setting a date for your appeal

-The adjudications team will then schedule your hearing or meeting.
+The hearings team will then schedule your hearing or meeting.

-There may be unavoidable delays in setting the date, such as finding available adjudicators and the space to hear an appeal.
+There may be unavoidable delays in setting the date, such as finding available adjudicators.

 If your appeal is going to be considered at a hearing, we will give you at least 28 calendar days’ notice of when and where the hearing will take place.